lhcb/bender-tutorials/advanced-bender/tistos.md

  (100.00 +- 0.31 )       TOTAL
 ```
 Only a short fragment is shown here, one gets similar fragments for all declared
-particles (`psi`, `K` and `B`) and for all trigegr levels (`L0`, `Hlt1` and `Hlt2`).
+particles (`psi`, `K` and `B`) and for all trigger levels (`L0`, `Hlt1` and `Hlt2`).
 The full table is accessible [here](https://gist.github.com/VanyaBelyaev/90cc0f9b1ab84c8e40e2cd2ccf321bc3)
 The content of the summaty table is rather intuitive: it summarizes the fire frequences for
 varios trugegr lines for three regimes `TIS`, `TOS` and `TPS`.
-Inspecting such table, one can immediately conclude that
+Inspecting such table, one immediately concludes that the most relevan `Hlt1-TOS`-line
-the possible choice of trigger `Hlt1-TOS` lines is
- - `Hlt1DiMuonHighMassDecision`
- - `Hlt1DiMuonLowMassDecision`
- - `Hlt1TrackAllL0Decision`
- - `Hlt1TrackMuonDecision`
-Other `Hlt1-TOS`-lines are  not very relevant.
+is `Hlt1DiMuonHighMassDecision`.
+Other `Hlt1-TOS`-lines are  less relevant here.
-But pleaae note that here only vey small statistics is used (321 event),
+But please note that here only very small statistics is used (321 event),
-and with larger statistics some conclusion coudl be corrected.
+and with larger statistics sthe conclusions could be corrected.
 E.g. due to  small statistics here, for `Hlt1-TIS`-lines the choice is not evident:
 one clearly see that `Hlt1TrackAllL0Decision` line is important, but for
 importance of other lines one csn judge only after the
 significant increase of the statistics.

 {% discussion "What is `<ALGNAME>_tistos.db` file?" %}
+In practice to make a decision, large statistics is required (for real data and/or for simulated samples).
+And here these files are very useful.
 The trigger statistics is  saved not only in `<ALGNAME>_tistos.txt`-file but also in `shelve`-dbase
 `<ALGNAME>_tistos.db`.
 If really large statistics is required there are some utilities to merge the
 information from these `<ALGNAME>_tistos.db` together, e.g. on the output of Ganga jobs.
 {% enddiscussion %}

 {% challenge "Challenge" %}
-  1. Add `decisions`-function into your into your previous Bender module with n-tuples.
-(Do not  forget to instrument `initialize` method!).
+  1. Add `decisions`-function for your previous Bender module with n-tuples.
+     * (Do not  forget to instrument the `initialize` method)
   2. Run it and observe the output summary table
   3. Identify the relevant  `L0-TOS`, `Hlt1-TOS` and `Hlt2-TOS` lines for your decay
      * Does it correspond to your  expectations?